ncpr1996/blogs_backup/clwg4xuo2001f09l2cajbddwt.md

 ### Memory Optimized

-* Memory-optimized instances are designed to deliver swift performance for tasks that involve handling large datasets stored in memory.
+* Memory-optimized instances are made to run quickly when processing vast amounts of data that are kept in memory.

-* Memory optimized instances come in four different series.
+* There are four different series of memory-optimized instances.

     1. **R Series :** R4, R5, R5a, R5n, R5b, R6a, R6g, R6i, R6in, R7a, R7g, R7i, R7iz, R8g